-The above distinction is also relevant for policy.
+The above distinction will also be relevant for policy.
 In the former case, for instance, a tax policy that leads to an increasing income profile over the life cycle might increase long-term happiness.
-In the latter case, in contrast, expectations would fully adjust to the policy, therefore eliminating the desired effect.
+In the latter case, in contrast, expectations may fully adjust to the policy, therefore eliminating the desired effect.